Caitlin Upton: Post-pageant career

-Since then, she has modeled in advertisements for companies such as Nautica and Wrangler and has appeared in national magazines such as Seventeen, Cosmo Girl and American Cheerleader.
-Upton later signed a deal with Donald Trump's modeling agency in New York City.
+Upton has also modeled in advertisements for companies such as Nautica and Wrangler and has appeared in national magazines such as Seventeen, Cosmo Girl, and American Cheerleader.
+She later signed a deal with Donald Trump's modeling agency in New York City.

 Upton appeared in Weezer's music video "Pork and Beans", which was released on May 23, 2008, where the microphone she held became a lightsaber.
-In the same video, she blends "Maps" in a Blendtec blender.
+In the same video, Upton blends "Maps" in a Blendtec blender.

 In 2010, Upton was a contestant on The Amazing Race 16, where she is credited as Caite Upton and finished the race in third place with her then-boyfriend Brent Horne.